comenttGT/CastingMod/README.md

 It is Open source so you can create your own Casting Mod, but with credits ofc ;) If you want to modify/create from the mod, make sure to read the LICENSE!!

+Also I know the Code is a bit messy, I wasn't planning on releasing it

 JOIN THE DISCORD: https://discord.gg/8ArfUrTrFG

 # Controls: